 Set up a baby account and start saving.
-This could be a regular savings account that requires only a minimal initial deposit amount.
-You can set it as a baby account to fund your needs from pregnancy until your child grows up.
+It could be a regular savings account that requires only a minimal initial deposit.
+Start funding your needs from pregnancy until your child grows up.

-Review your current budget and make adjustments to reduce spending on non-essentials.
-You may consider canceling your gym memberships, subscriptions, and other expenditures of this sort.
-You can use the money to start building your baby fund and help cover the estimated cost of raising a child to 18.
+Review your current budget and make adjustments to reduce your spending on non-essentials.
+Consider canceling your gym memberships, streaming subscriptions, and other expenditures of this sort.
+Then use the money you’ll save to start building your baby fund and help cover the estimated cost of raising a child.

 ✅ Review Your Insurance Coverage, Leave Benefits, and Government Contributions